Real Topological Hochschild Homology of Perfectoid Rings: Derived - infinity categories of Mackey functors

 by Lemma \ref{lem:box product} again.
 Then we can interpret the module axioms for $\ul{R}\sotimes M\to M$ as what is written in the statement. \end{proof}

+Taking some Mackey functor $\ul{M}$ arising from an abelian group $M$ with involution and then adding $\oplus \Z/2$ to $M(G/G)$ produces a Mackey functor which does not come from an abelian group (= $\Z$-module) with involution, but by Lemma \ref{lem:iotaR-modules} still yields a $\ul{\Z}$-module, so that there are strictly more $\ul{\Z}$-modules than abelian groups with involution.
+By Proposition \ref{inverting 2}, this is essentially the only possible difference.
+Also recall \cite[Lemma 2.2.3]{HP23} that morphisms on the underlying classical modules uniquely extend to morphisms of modules over Green functors.

 Recall \cite[Lemma 2.2.3]{HP23} that the functor $u$ from the category of $R$-modules with involutions to the category of $\ul{R}$-modules given by $M\mapsto \ul{M}$ is right adjoint to the evaluation functor $(C_2/e)$.
 We discuss some subtleties for this adjunction at the end of Remark \ref{omegaone}.
-Also note that the image of $u$ only contains objects which are fixed under the projector $\cP^0$.
-If we invert $2$, everything become much easier:
+Also note that the image of $u$ only contains objects which are fixed under the projector $\cP^0$, which is the endofunctor of $\Mack_{\Z/2}$ killing the kernel of the restriction, and which also appears in Proposition \ref{slicesexplicit} below.
+If we invert $2$, everything becomes much easier: